 Want to Comment on This Article About Using Factors as Guest Speakers?

-If you have questions or comments regarding this article about using factors as guest speakers, post them in the Commercial Finance Consultants Magazine “Comments Section” on the Factoring Broker Forums.
-If you are not yet a Forum’s Community Member, you can join the community by simply registering at the IACFB’s public website at www.iacfb.org.
+If you have questions or comments regarding this article about using factors as guest speakers, post them in the Commercial Finance Consultants Magazine “Comments Section” on the IACFB Group Factoring Brokers at LinkedIn if you are not yet a LinkedIn Member or by simply registering at the IACFB’s public website for Registered Guest privileges at www.iacfb.academy.